MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

    For each parameter set, list its unique parameter first, unless there are positional parameters that must appear first.
-In the previous example, the Name and ID parameters are unique parameters for the two parameter sets (each parameter set must have one parameter that is unique to that parameter set).
+In the previous example, the Name and ID parameters are unique parameters for the two parameter sets (each parameter set must have one parameter that's unique to that parameter set).
 This makes it easier for users to identify what parameter they need to supply for the parameter set.

    List the parameters in the order that they should appear in the command.
-If the order does not matter, list related parameters together, or list the most frequently used parameters first.
+If the order doesn't matter, list related parameters together, or list the most frequently used parameters first.

    Be sure to list the WhatIf and Confirm parameters if the cmdlet supports ShouldProcess.

-   Do not list the common parameters (such as Verbose, Debug, and ErrorAction) in your syntax diagram.
+   Don't list the common parameters (such as Verbose, Debug, and ErrorAction) in your syntax diagram.
 The `Get-Help` cmdlet adds that information for you when it displays the Help topic.

 1. Add the parameter values.
 In PowerShell, parameter values are represented by their .NET type.